MazenAbou/SmartSafe/Implementation_Options.md

 - Touchscreen UI (Optional) instead of a keypad.
 - Cloud-based authentication (Optional).

-Option 3: Standalone ATmega328P (Without Arduino Board)
+Option 3: Standalone ATmega328P (Without Arduino Board).
   Pros:
 - Smaller and cheaper than a full Arduino board.
 - More customizable and power-efficient for production use.
 - Works well for battery-powered applications.
   Cons:
 - Requires external components (crystal oscillator, capacitors, voltage regulator).
 - Harder to debug compared to an Arduino board.
   Architecture:
 - ATmega328P microcontroller (flashed with Arduino bootloader).
 - External 16MHz crystal oscillator with capacitors.
 - Manual wiring for inputs (keypad, fingerprint sensor, lock mechanism).